productivityorg/cdyne4j/README.md

 ## Getting Started:  Prerequisites

-CDYNE4j requires Oracle Java 8 or higher.
+CDYNE4j requires Oracle Java 8 or higher (or equivalent OpenJDK).
 No third party JARs are required for default functionality.

 ## Getting Started:  Setting Your License Keys